sportiellomike/sportiellomike/README.md

 - 👋 Hi, I’m @sportiellomike.
 - 👀 I’m interested in transcriptional control of T cell memory differentiation.
+- 🌎 I am also interested in how social factors interact with infectious diseases spread and may be eradicated.
 - 📫 How to reach me: sportiellomike@gmail.com

 <!---